facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 - Type: `'ignore' | 'log' | 'warn' | 'error' | 'throw'`

-The behavior of Docusaurus when it detects any broken markdown link.
+The behavior of Docusaurus when it detects any broken Markdown link.

-By default, it prints a warning, to let you know about your broken markdown link, but you can change this security if needed.
+By default, it prints a warning, to let you know about your broken Markdown link, but you can change this security if needed.

 ### `onDuplicateRoutes` {#onDuplicateRoutes}